Tubao: Spanish Colonial Era

-On November 10, 1885, real orden No. 901 affirmed the July 20th superior decreto.
-On November 16, 1885, Francia acknowledged the existence of the "nuevo pueblo de Tubao" from the barrios that were yielded by Agoo and Aringay.
-Hence, Tubao became the 14th town of La Union.
-Four months later, on March 8, 1886, Governor Federico Francia inaugurated the town.
+On November 10, 1885, Real Orden No. 901 affirmed the Superior Decreto of July 20, officially recognizing Tubao as the "nuevo pueblo de Tubao."
+On November 16, 1885, Governor Francia formalized Tubao's status as the 14th town of La Union, formed from barrios ceded by Agoo and Aringay.
+The town was formally inaugurated on March 8, 1886, by Governor Francia.